Back To Search Results

 Complications

-Although autoimmune encephalitis is often treatment responsive, it can lead to serious complications if left untreated or if there is a delay in treatment.
-This includes cognitive impairment, sleep disorders, hyperkinesia, autonomic dysfunction, persistent amnesia (anti LG1 encephalitis), coma, status epilepticus.
-According to a retrospective study by Xu et al., central hypoventilation syndrome is a key risk factor for mechanical ventilation during hospitalization in anti-NMDAR encephalitis patients and therefore needs to be monitored closely.[25]
+Although autoimmune encephalitis is often treatment-responsive, it can lead to serious complications if left untreated or if there is a delay in treatment.
+This includes cognitive impairment, sleep disorders, hyperkinesia, autonomic dysfunction, persistent amnesia (anti-leucine-rich-glioma-inactivated 1 encephalitis), coma, and status epilepticus.
+According to a retrospective study by Xu et al, central hypoventilation syndrome is a key risk factor for mechanical ventilation during hospitalization in anti-NMDAR encephalitis patients and, therefore, needs to be monitored closely.[25]

 Deterrence and Patient Education